hacl-star/hacl-star/INSTALL.md

 # INSTALLATION

 Hacl* relies on [F*](https://github.com/FStarLang/FStar) and [KreMLin](https://github.com/FStarLang/kremlin) for verification.

-Both repositories are included as submodules which you can initialize running `git submodule update --init`.
+The submodules are automatically installed when running the makefile targets.

 ### Environement